 Even if your head shape isn’t ideal for going bald, there are a couple of tips you could try to help you compensate for this.
 I’ll be going through them later on.

-First I wanted to delve deeper into head shape and baldness to help clear up any misconceptions people may have.
-I know the topic can cause anxiety among balding men and so I feel it’s important to set the record straight from the start.
+First, I wanted to delve deeper into head shape and baldness to help clear up any misconceptions people may have.

 Let’s get to it.